-With the recent release of Jenn Granneman’s The Secret Lives of Introverts, I thought this would be a perfect opportunity to share a few more books introverts would enjoy.
+With the recent release of Jenn Granneman’s The Secret Lives of Introverts, I thought this would be a perfect opportunity to share a few more books for the introverts among us.
 Books are wonderful for introverts.
 They allow us to use our imagination to its utmost potential.
 Also, they let us know that we are not alone, and that there are many others who feel the same way we do.

 Here are five books that introverts should consider adding to their reading lists.